 The body’s reaction

-When we are under stress our muscles tense, our blood pressure rises and the heart beats faster.
+When we are under stress our muscles tense, our blood pressure rises and our hearts beat faster.
 We breathe faster to speed up the time it takes to get oxygen into our blood.
 To divert as much blood as possible to our limbs our digestion is interrupted, saliva dries up and the muscles to the bowel and bladder relax which allows it to release waste and make the body lighter.
 More sweat is produced and the body becomes flooded with stress hormones.
 All of this is a natural reaction in the body to allow for the ‘fight’ or ‘flight’ response.
 Once the threat has passed the body should relax and return to its normal state.

 Dealing with stress